 If the forecast is rain, but no lightning, nor is it deemed to be dangerous to the conduction of that activity, outdoor programs will go ahead.

-The Adventure Activity Standards for Western Australia require that contingency plans for forecast/foreseeable weather conditions are in place.
+The Australian Adventure Activity Standards require that contingency plans for forecast/foreseeable weather conditions are in place.

 We recommend that participants wear appropriate clothing for the weather conditions, and have wet and warm clothing on hand if required.
 The wearing of hats and long clothing to protect from the sun is strongly recommended.
 Water bottles are required for many programs away from camp facilities and individual water bottles are recommended for all participants during hot weather.